CulhamLab/Eyelink/README.md

     1. Windows 10:
         1. Press START and search for "Change Ethernet Settings" and open it
         1. Click "Change Adapter Settings"
 1. Identify the "Local Area Connection" (might be called Ethernet) that corresponds with the connection to the Eyelink PC (in most cases, there is only one).
 If there are multiple "Local Area Connection", look for the one that is connected.
-You may need to turn the Eyelink PC on from connection status to be displayed.
+Alternatively, you could complete the following steps for each if you are not sure which one is used.
 1. Right click on the "Local Area Connection" and select properties
 1. Click on "Internet Protocol Version 4 (TCP/IPv4)" and click Properties
 1. Switch from automatic ip to specified ip (top section)